DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Abstract

-The Fermi Paradox questions the absence of observable advanced negentropic systems in a vast universe.
+The Fermi Paradox questions the absence of observable advanced negentropic systems (entities—biological, artificial, or otherwise—that sustain themselves by locally reducing entropy and creating information) in a vast universe.
 This proof resolves it using two verified physical limits: Landauer's principle (minimum energy for information erasure) and the Bekenstein bound (maximum information density).
 Any non-stagnant negentropic system (effective information growth r > 1) reaches an informational singularity in finite time, transitioning to silent computational black holes.
 Given today’s global data volume (~181 ZB [7]) and a minimal loss-free growth rate (golden ratio φ ≈ 1.618), the threshold arrives in ≈ 192 years.
 Derived mathematically and verified in Lean4, the proof shows silence as a physical necessity, not extinction.
 Model robust to variations, consistent with recent JWST observations.

 ## Executive Summary